chengsyuan/Software-Design-Assignments/README.md

 # Software-Design-Assignments

-In this project, an MLP model is applied to solve an classification problem.
+In this project, an MLP model is applied to solve a classification problem.

-The dataset is from https://www.kaggle.com/carlolepelaars/toy-dataset
+The dataset is from https://www.kaggle.com/carlolepelaars/toy-dataset.

 ### Context
 A fictional dataset for exploratory data analysis (EDA) and to test simple prediction models.
 This toy dataset features 150000 rows and 6 columns.

 ### Columns